HwWobbe/HwWobbe.github.io/README.md

     - investigate that before created a cluttered Meld
   - also investigate Synching to the local copy,
     - seems easy, but take time to ensure the updates are satisfactory - correct and timely
   - do local edits Count ?
-Do I care?
-      - Pulse indications may be diminished. ; PulseEdits versus a ReviewEdit ? ; ...
+Do I care ? `/` Pulse indications may be diminished. ; PulseEdits versus a ReviewEdit ? ; ...
 - is the effort to break some of this out as a separate File justified?

 <hr>